Mount Sinai Hospital (Toronto)

-Mount Sinai Hospital (MSH) is a hospital in Toronto, Ontario, Canada.
+Mount Sinai Hospital (MSH) is a hospital in downtown Toronto, Ontario, Canada.
 Mount Sinai is part of Sinai Health.
 Sinai Health was formed through the voluntary amalgamation of Mount Sinai Hospital (including the Lunenfeld-Tanenbaum Research Institute) and Hennick Bridgepoint Hospital on January 22, 2015.

 Mount Sinai is linked by bridges and tunnels to three adjacent hospitals of the University Health Network (Toronto General Hospital, Toronto Rehabilitation Institute, and Princess Margaret Cancer Centre).
 During the 2005 annual charity, the hospital reported to the Canada Revenue Agency as having assets of roughly C$ 520 million.
-In the 2019-2020 fiscal year there were nearly 29,000 inpatient stays and 59,700 emergency department visits for Mount Sinai Hospital.
+In the 2019–2020 fiscal year there were nearly 29,000 inpatient stays and 59,700 emergency department visits for Mount Sinai Hospital.
 The average length of stay for inpatients was 4.4 days.

 Mount Sinai Hospital has existed in Toronto since 1923 under various names; it has occupied its present site on University Avenue since 1953.
 In the fiscal year ending March 2013, Mount Sinai Hospital cared for 128,714 inpatients days, delivered almost 7,000 babies and performed almost 20,000 surgeries.
 Toronto and area residents made more than half a million ambulatory clinic visits to Mount Sinai.
 In that same year, the hospital's Schwartz/Reisman Emergency Department saw 56,080 visits and that number is expected to increase to 80,000 per year over the next few years.

 More than 600 staff work at the Lunenfeld-Tanenbaum Research Institute, Mount Sinai's research facility.
 The institute was established in 1985 as the Samuel Lunenfeld Research Institute.
 On June 24, 2013, it became the Lunenfeld-Tanenbaum Research Institute.
 Many of its researchers hold faculty appointments at the University of Toronto.

 In October 2010, Mount Sinai Hospital was named one of Greater Toronto's Top Employers by Mediacorp Canada Inc.

 Dr. Gary Newton was appointed president and CEO of Mount Sinai Hospital, Sinai Health in October 2016.